National Archives to White House: Save all Trump tweets

-WASHINGTON (AP) — The National Archives is telling the White House to keep each of President Donald Trump’s tweets, even those he deletes or corrects.
+WASHINGTON (AP) — The National Archives and Records Administration has told the White House to keep each of President Donald Trump’s tweets, even those he deletes or corrects, and the White House has agreed.

-The archives contacted the White House about the matter because such correspondence is required to be preserved for history under the Presidential Records Act.
+The archives contacted the White House about the matter because the Presidential Records Act requires such correspondence to be preserved for history.
+Ferriero did not say when the agency contacted White House officials to remind them about the records requirement, but officials briefed the White House counsel’s office about the law on Feb.
+2, according to the archivist’s letter to Sens.
+Claire McCaskill of Missouri and Tom Carper of Delaware.

-The letter doesn’t describe how the White House is saving Trump’s tweets.
-The Obama administration used an automated system to keep copies of President Barack Obama’s tweets.
+The archivist’s letter, dated March 30, doesn’t describe precisely how the White House is saving Trump’s tweets.
+The Obama administration used an automated system to isolate and preserve copies of President Barack Obama’s tweets.

 Most Read Stories